saraho1123/whats-cookin/README.md

 ```

-Knowing the recipe the total cost can be easily calculated using created methods inside the recipe class `calculateTotalCost(basket)` where 'basket' is the array of all the ingredients.
+When you choose a recipe, the total cost of cooking that recipe can be easily calculated using methods inside the recipe class `calculateTotalCost(basket)` where 'basket' is the array of all the ingredients.

 </details>